choushen/py-sdet-challenge-2/README.md

   - [ ] Verify that the favourite airports can be added
   - [ ] Verify that a favourite airport can be removed
   - [ ] Verify that all favourite airports can be cleared
+- JSON Schema Validation Tests
+  - [ ] Verify that the response schema is correct for GET requests
+  - [ ] Verify that the request schema is correct for POST requests
+  - [ ] Verify that the response schema is correct for DELETE requests
+  - [ ] Verify that the response schema is correct for PATCH requests

 ##### **Non-Functional Tests**